GluuFederation/docs-clustermgr-prod/beta/source/installation/index.md

 ## Prerequisites

-- A minimum of four (4) machines: One machine will be used for cluster manager, which could be localhost on the installers computer.
+- A minimum of four (4) machines: One (1) machine will be used for cluster manager, which could be localhost on the installers computer.
 This machine will only be used for proxying TCP and HTTP traffic.
-The other three machines will host the Gluu Server.
+The other three (3) machines will host Gluu Servers.

 - Ubuntu 14 and 16 installed on the machine hosting Cluster Manager.
 The other three machines hosting Gluu can have Ubuntu, CentOS, RHEL, or Debian.